 Emergency vehicles such as fire vehicles, ambulance and police vehicles responding to an active emergency shall have priority over aircraft being towed.
-Emergency vehicles, responding to an active emergency, must be given priority to move ahead quickly and safely.
-When emergency vehicles are approaching, as indicated by sirens or flashing lights, the driver of other vehicles should give way by moving to the left, slowing down, or stopping if necessary.
+Emergency vehicles in response to an active emergency must be given priority to move ahead quickly and safely.
+Any indication of their approach, such as sirens or flashing "blue" lights should prompt the driver to give way by moving to the left, slowing down or stopping if necessary.
 The following standard rule of right of way shall be applied while operating on all airside areas:

-- a) All aircraft, including those being towed, have right of way over all vehicles and pedestrians; - b) Passengers and Pedestrians have right of way over vehicles; and - c) Vehicles traveling on airside roadways have right of way over vehicles entering /crossing roadways.
+- a) All aircraft, including those being towed, have right of way over all vehicles and pedestrians; - b) Passengers and Pedestrians have right of way over vehicles. - c) Vehicles traveling on airside roadways have right of way over vehicles entering /crossing roadways;